jorgeabrahan/development-course/README.md

   - [❓ FAQ ](#-faq-)
   - [📝 License ](#-license-)

-# 📖 Microverse Portfolio <a name="about-project"></a>
+# 📖 Development Course <a name="about-project"></a>

-**Microverse Portfolio** is a template based personal portfolio project to show my work, professional skills and knowledge to others.
+**Development Course** is a project to teach others what I've learned through many years of studying web development and programming.
+My goal is that by teaching programming basics in the easiest way, everyone understands that they can learn web development and much more.

 ## 🛠 Built With <a name="built-with"></a>